-The Simultaneous Membership Program (SMP) is a program that allows for people to be a part of both the National Guard and your college’s ROTC program.
+The Simultaneous Membership Program (SMP) allows people to be a part of both the Army National Guard and their college’s ROTC program.
 The immediate benefits are being able to use the tuition assistance of the GI Bill after a year of service in the Guard or Reserves.
-Qualifying for up to 100 percent tuition with the Guaranteed Reserve Forces Duty (GRFD) scholarship is the major financial benefit you receive from this program.
+Qualifying for up to 100% tuition with the Guaranteed Reserve Forces Duty (GRFD) scholarship is the major financial benefit of this program.

-- You must be a full-time college student (sophomore, junior, senior, or grad students eligible).
+- Full-time college student (sophomore, junior, senior, or grad student)

-- You must also be serving (or willing to enlist) in the Army Reserves (USAR) or Army National Guard (ARNG).
+- Serving (or willing to enlist) in the Army Reserves or Army National Guard

-- And you must be enrolled in Army ROTC at the college you attend.
+- Enrolled in Army ROTC at the college of attendance

-- You will receive basic soldier skills in Basic Combat Training (BCT) and job skills Advanced Individual Training (AIT).
+- Receive basic soldier skills in Basic Combat Training (BCT) and job skills through Advanced Individual Training (AIT)

-- Upon graduation, you will commission as a second lieutenant and be able to serve in either the National Guard or the Active Army.
+- Commission as a second lieutenant upon graduation and be eligible to serve in either the National Guard or active Army

 Two Ways of Joining the SMP

-If You Are Already Serving in the USAR or ARNG as an enlisted soldier, your benefits already include tuition assistance, 100 percent tuition waiver (ARNG only), GI Bill ($300+ per month, if MOS qualified), and drill pay.
+If you already serve in the Army Reserves (AR) or National Guard (NG) as an enlisted soldier, your benefits already include tuition assistance, 100 percent tuition waiver (NG only), GI Bill ($300+ per month, if MOS qualified), and drill pay.
 Joining ROTC adds more benefits:

-- Drill pay increase to SGT (E-5) rate
+- Drill pay increase to Sergeant (E-5) rate

 - ROTC stipend ($350-$500 per month)